Thursday, April 30, 2020

 WHEN MANTO ACTED IN A FILM PRODUCED BY HIS FRIEND ASHOK KUMAR ..

 ( Photo..
-Manto as air force Kripa Ram in 'Eight Days ')
+Manto as Air Force Officer Kripa Ram in 'Eight Days ')

 Not many of us know that Saadat Hasan Manto has also acted in a Mumbai movie 'Aath Din' ( Eight Days ) produced in 1946 by his friend and actor Ashok Kumar.
 Well known writer Upendra Nath Ashk also acted in this movie.
 Ashk was a friend of Manto since AIR days .
-He was also a Punjabi from Jalandhar .
+He was a Punjabi from Jalandhar .
 Ashk was associated with 'Filmistan' company as screenplay, story and dialogue writer.
 Consequently ,he was well known to Ashok Kumar and Sashadhar Mukherjee (S. Mukherjee ).
+Manto and Ashk first worked together in AIR Delhi along with Krishan Chander and other Hindi/Urdu writers.
+Manto quit his job and came to Bombay to write for films.

 Devika Rani and her husband Himanshu Rai had started Bombay Talkies in 1934.
 Actor Ashok Kumar was a salaried employee of Bombay Talkies for about five years.
 Himanshu Rai died in 1940 and later in 1943, Shashadhar Mukherjee, Rai Bahadur Chunilal, Ashok Kumar, and Gyan Mukherjee left Bombay Talkies and founded Filmistan Studios .

-For the movie ‘ Aath Din (Eight Days) ’ , Manto wrote the screen play and dialogues apart from performing the role of air force officer Kirpa Ram.
-S D Burman, who headed the music department of FILMISTAN , scored the music for the movie .
-Gopal Singh Nepali and Qamar Jalalabdi wrote songs for the movie .
+For the movie ‘ Aath Din (Eight Days) ’ , Manto wrote the screenplay and dialogues apart from performing the role of Air Force Officer Kirpa Ram.
+S D Burman, who headed the Music Department of FILMISTAN , scored the music for the movie .
+Gopal Singh Nepali and Qamar Jalalabadi wrote songs for the movie .
 Apart from Amirbai Karnataki ,Binapani Mukherjee and some more singers, Burman Dada also sang two songs for the movie .

 ( Avtar Mota )